FOR NEW PARENTS

 The Cub Scout uniform consists of a blue uniform shirt — either short-sleeve or long-sleeve — and blue uniform bottoms.
 Bottoms may be either convertible pants or shorts.
 Cub Scouts also wear a cap and neckerchief in a color corresponding to their rank, a special belt, and several badges.

-The Boy Scout uniform consist of a tan long-sleeve or short-sleeve shirt, olive convertible pants or shorts, neckerchief, web belt, and forest green cap.
+The Scout BSA uniform consist of a tan long-sleeve or short-sleeve shirt, olive convertible pants or shorts, neckerchief, web belt, and forest green cap.
 Several insignia are also required.

-Venturer uniforms are similar to Boy Scout uniforms but differ in color.
+Venturer uniforms are similar to Scout BSA uniforms but differ in color.

 The official uniform of STEM Scouts is a white lab coat with a STEM Scouts insignia embroidered on the chest pocket worn over a STEM Scouts T-shirt.